dshpark/dshpark.github.io/_pages/about.md

   - /about.html
 ---

-I am a Ph.D.
-Candidate at the Economics Department of University of California, Santa Cruz (UCSC), doing Development Economics with ongoing field projects in Liberia and Malawi.

-I will be joining the KDI School of Public Policy and Management as an Assistant Professor starting Fall 2022.
+I am an Assistant Professor of Development Economics at the KDI School of Public Policy and Management.
+Most of my research are empirical works based on randomized controlled trials (RCTs) in Sub-Saharan African countries.
+I study topics including intimate partner violence, unconditional cash transfers, food security, agriculture, and survey methodology.

 [[Curriculum Vitae]](/files/CV_DavidSunghoPark.pdf)